Locations:

 What causes chilblains or pernio?

-Chilblains form after intermittent or prolonged exposure to cold or damp air.
-The cold air causes blood vessels near your skin’s surface to tighten or constrict, leading to decreased oxygenation and inflammation in these exposed areas.
+Chilblains form after on-and-off or prolonged exposure to cold or damp air.
+The cold air causes blood vessels near your skin’s surface to tighten or constrict.
+This leads to less oxygen and inflammation in the exposed areas.

 Advertisement